Henna Hair Dye vs. Chemical Dye: An Honest Comparison

 That's the core difference.
 One process weakens the hair over time.
 The other strengthens it.

-Speed.
-A chemical application takes 30 to 45 minutes.
+It takes more time.
 Henna typically needs two to four hours of processing time.
-Some applications — particularly black, which requires henna followed by indigo — can take the better part of a day or be split across two.
+Some applications — particularly black, which uses henna followed by indigo — can take the better part of a day or be split across two sessions.
+It's not a quick process.

 What it does to your hair over time.
 This is the biggest one.
 Chemical dye degrades the hair structure with each application.
 Henna improves it.
 The lawsone coating reinforces the cuticle, reduces frizz, adds shine, and makes strands more resistant to breakage.
 Hair that has been regularly hennaed for a year looks and behaves differently than hair that's been regularly chemically colored for a year.
 The difference is not subtle.